brian-carroll/elm_c_wasm/NOTES.md

 ```

 ## Non-TEA crazy edge cases
-App devs can do stupid things that nonetheless have to work in the language semantics.
+App devs can do crazy things that nonetheless have to work in the language semantics.

 ### Creating Vdom nodes from the update function
 In case someone calls `div` from `update`, we have to make sure that the Vdom functions are using the main heap allocator during that time.